 2. 3.
 2. 1 Sustained Data Transfer Rate To and From Tape

-The sustained transfer rate to and from the tape is 1180 KB per second (70 megabytes per minute).
+The sustained transfer rates to and from the tape are as follows.
 For this sustained rate to be achieved, the drive must be streaming.
 There may be some dependency on the host for this to be achieved.
-When data compression is enabled the drive can achieve a transfer rate from 1.2 MBytes/s to 2.4 MBytes/s 1.